We love —

 This is a bed and breakfast stay.

 For delicious dishes with a touch of nostalgia, head to Madame B. The chef and his team welcome you to enjoy authentic cuisine and revisited dishes to delight your taste buds.
-Whether you're with family or friends, you'll enjoy the sweet smell of Proust's madeleine in a warm and welcoming atmosphere.
+Whether you're with family or friends, you'll enjoy the sweet smell of delicious madeleine in a warm and welcoming atmosphere.
 In the evening, head to the Madame B bar for a tasty cocktail.

 Your time